isabelfulcher/global_covid19_response/README.md

 can benefit from the functions we have written.

 This repository contains data, code, and other items needed to reproduce this work.
-Outputs include figures, tables, and Leaflet maps.
 Further explanation of outputs and their construction is given in the “Overview of folders and files” section, which includes detailed explanations of the functions we have written.

 Goals:
 ------

-The main goal of the Global COVID-19 Syndromic Survillance Team is to monitor changes in indicators that may signal changes in COVID-19 case numbers in health systems from our eight partnering countries: Haiti, Lesotho, Liberia, Malawi, Mexico, Peru, and Rwanda.
+The main goal of the Global COVID-19 Syndromic Survillance Team is to monitor changes in indicators that may signal changes in COVID-19 case numbers in health systems from our seven partnering countries: Haiti, Lesotho, Liberia, Malawi, Mexico, and Rwanda.
 This is accomplished through establishing a baseline using prior data, and monitoring for deviations for relevant indicators.
 The data visualization tools created using our functions allow identification of local areas that are